2022

 Phase 2: Assessment and hydroclimatic scenarios

-The second phase focuses on developing hydrological and climatic balances specific to each sub-catchment.
-This stage includes :
+The second phase of this study, carried out for the Corrèze department, focuses on drawing up hydrological and climatic balances specific to each sub-catchment.
+This phase includes :

 These scenarios provide a solid basis for defining adaptation and climate risk management priorities.